ebenezerkojofrimpong/Bike-Purchase-Analysis/README.md

 Three questions will guide the future marketing program:

-1. How do annual members and casual riders use Cyclistic bikes differently?
+1. What Demographic Factors Influence Bike Purchases?

+    - Explore the relationship between age, gender, and income levels of customers and their likelihood to purchase a bike.

+    - Analyze if certain demographics are more inclined to make bike purchases and if there are specific preferences within different demographic segments.

-2. Why would casual riders buy Cyclistic annual memberships?
+3. Why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members?
+4. How can Cyclistic use digital media to influence casual riders to become members?